6 Best Home Inspector Training Schools in 2023

 How We Evaluated the Best Home Inspector Training Schools

 Based on the criteria above, we recommend American Home Inspectors Training (AHIT) as the best overall option for home inspection training.
-Not only does their platform offer a range of course types and lifetime support to students, but they are also the only school to offer a free trial and have a 99% student pass rate.
+Not only does its platform offer a range of course types and lifetime support to students, but it is also the only school to offer a free trial and have a 99% student pass rate.

 We evaluated each home inspector training program based on the following: